South Bend Police Recruiting Data. The Facts.

 “I am beyond disappointed that the DOJ has not been forthcoming with how these claims were determined in the first place,” said South Bend Police Chief Scott Ruszkowski.
 “Our hiring process, which includes females and African American applicants, has been consistent over the last ten years and led to an increasingly diverse department, especially over the past several years.
 We have even asked the outside testing company to modify the written test to open the process to more applicants.
 We are, and have been, very transparent and inclusive in our hiring process.
 All requirements are listed online and meet State mandates, and more importantly, meet what our community expects in a professional police officer.”

-From 2017 to 2023, SBPD hired 15 female officers and 29 officers of color, for 12.6% and 24.4% of all new officers, respectively.
+From 2017 to 2023, SBPD hired 15 female officers and 29 officers of color, accounting for 12.6% and 24.4% of all new officers, respectively.
 Currently, 9.9% of all officers are females and 11.5% of all officers are black – the highest percentage of black officers since at least 2012.
 Nationally, female officers make up 13.5% of local police departments and black officers make up 11.6%.[1]

-The City, which has been cooperating with the DOJ during its investigation, believes the DOJ’s lawsuit ignores the City’s obligations to comply with state law, will cause a delay in the City’s hiring processes, and amounts to a of taxpayer resources.
+The City, which has been cooperating with the DOJ during its investigation, believes the DOJ’s lawsuit ignores the City’s obligations to comply with state law, will cause a delay in the City’s hiring processes, and amounts to a waste of taxpayer resources.

 “The City is committed to recruiting a workforce that represents the community we serve, and the City is proud of the progress we have made over the past several years,” said Mayor James Mueller.
 “Our police department has worked diligently to increase the number of officers from underrepresented groups and to follow the letter and spirit of Indiana and federal law.
 Although the costs of this targeted litigation will be borne by federal and local taxpayers, the City will not voluntarily agree to federal control.
 We hope that common sense will prevail during the judicial process.”